Bake to the roots

 3. For the compote wash the rhubarb and dry.
 Cut off the ends and then cut into bite-size pieces – no need to peel the rhubarb as long as it is clean.
 Add together with the sugar and vanilla extract to a pot and mix to combine.
 Cover and set aside to marinate for about 1 hour – mix from time to time.

-5. As soon as the rhubarb has marinated enough, place the pot on the stove and heat up until the liquid in the pot starts to boil.
+5. As soon as the rhubarb has marinated enough, place the pot on the stove and heat it up until the liquid in the pot starts to boil.
 Reduce the heat and let the rhubarb simmer for about 7-10 minutes or until soft.
-Do not move the rhubarb too much or it will break apart completely – but move it from time to time (with a rubber spatula) so it won’t burn.
+Do not move the rhubarb too much or it will break apart completely – but move it occasionally (with a rubber spatula) so it won’t burn.
 As soon as the rhubarb is soft and the liquid has thickened remove from the heat and let cool down.
 If the compote is still too sour, add some more sugar.
 Serve the compote slightly warm or cold with the vanilla sauce and the streusel.
-You can prepare all of the components separately up to two days in advance and assemble everything right before serving.
+You can prepare all the components separately up to two days in advance and assemble everything right before serving.

 Notes